Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

-It also reminds me of the artistry in the intelligent sequencing of my teachers.
-When a class is structured such that the body is repeatedly stretched and challenged and opened in all the necessary ways by introducing the requisite shape and effort again and again in different postures, the pose that once seemed so challenging seems like an almost intuitive next posture.
-It’s at that point, and not before, that you’re able to do the pose.
-Or, if you’re me, almost do it.”
+Schettler, who is also a yoga teacher, says this pose reminds her of the important art of sequencing.
+“It’s important to structure a class such that the body is stretched, challenged, and opened by introducing the requisite shape and effort in different postures.
+Then a pose that once seemed so challenging seems like an almost intuitive next posture.
+It’s at that point, and not before, that you’re able to do the pose,” she says.
+“Or, if you’re me, almost do it.”

-Firefly pose stretches the hamstring, groin, and back torso, improves hip flexibility, opens the chest, and helps you find new strength and perspective.
+Firefly pose stretches the hamstring, groin, and back torso; improves hip flexibility; opens the chest; and helps you find new strength and perspective.

-Firefly Pose: Step-by-Step Instructions
+Firefly Pose: Step-by-step instructions